jonberliner/communal_stories/README.md

   + themes to hit

 ## Is this just writing with a partner?
++ No - writing is very high effort and it wouldn't be reasonable to expect an average fan to go out of their way to write a chapter of a story that may never be added to anything
++ also not a law of averages - branch owners, not majority votes, ultimately decide what that branche's "cannon" is, and are responsible for the outward-facing product
++ people who don't want to do the work of organizing ideas into a coherent scene/story don't have to - they can just contribute and submit ideas through issues, same as people can request features from codebases without needing to write the code
-+ Nope!
-This is more brain-storming and discussing with a bunch of partners.
++ This is more brain-storming and discussing with a bunch of partners.
 Ultimately, the branch owner is responsible for writing the story via adding to the codebase themselves or through owning PRs
-+ people who don't want to do the work of organizing ideas into a coherent scene/story don't have to - they can just contribute and submit ideas through issues, same as people can request features from codebases without needing to write the code

 ## TODO: